Emergency Medicines Training

 How can I complete training?

 You can find more information about training and providers on the Irish Institute of Pharmacy (IIOP) website.
-You will find details on how to register and complete most of the required training programmes.
-Many of the training programmes are available online as e-learning programmes, and are free of charge.
+There you will find details on how to register and complete most of the required training programmes.
+Many of the training programmes are available online as e-learning programmes.
 There is a fee associated with the Medicines Administration (Parenteral) (PAMT) training programme which is a blended programme, involving both online and face to face components.

 What training do I need to complete?